camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 This section is added to see how the vale github action handles changes in a file where there are previous violations.

+Adding more changes to trigger a check of this file again.

 ## Prerequisites

 Each pipeline is unique.
 The Web Modeler API offers flexibility to tailor integrations according to your pipelines.
 To get started, there are a few prerequisites based on your setup: